eapearson/kbase-skd-module-job-browser-bff/docs/design.md

 }
 ```

 The `id` and `version` comments are the same as for the request.
 The `result` field is similar to the request params in that it is always an array.
-We typically only use the first array element to return a result, and that is true for this service.
+KBase typically only uses the first array element to return a result, and that is true for this service.
 The result may be any json value, but is typically an object.
 In this service, it is always an object, even for simple results.

 An error response looks like: